-Latest News: The school has applied to start Year 7 in 2022.
+Latest News: The school has granted approval to start Year 7 in 2022.
 Click here to learn more.

 Joyful relationships sustain a flourishing community